wesselreijngoud/masterthesis2019/README.md

 This contains all the files to reproduce the results from my thesis research.

-Except for the word embeddings file w2v.bin which can be found on the rug server in /net/shared/rob/wessel
+Except for the word embeddings file w2v.bin which is the same as used in Van der Goot and Van Noord (2017)  [https://arxiv.org/pdf/1710.03476.pdf]

 To run the baselines: